AmeerShaikh2MM21CS004/Amazon-Clone/README.md

 - **HTML5**: Structure and content of the webpage.
 - **CSS3**: Styling the layout, responsiveness, and hover effects.
 - **Font Awesome**: Icons for cart, search, and location.
+- **Django**: Backend framework for handling server-side logic and database interactions.

 ## Installation and Setup

 1. Clone the repository: